July 12, 2015: The day Novak Djokovic beat Roger Federer in a Wimbledon final, again

 As a result, while Federer had a lot to prove to himself and to the public at Wimbledon, “Nole” wanted to bounce back after the Roland-Garros knockout.
 The Swiss had raced through his part of the draw to get to the final, dropping only one set on his way, against big server Sam Groth in the third round (6-4, 6-4, 6-7, 6-2).
 Even the 2012 champion Andy Murray was blown off court on straight sets in the semi-final by Federer, 7-5, 7-5, 6-4.

 Djokovic would have cruised through the tournament, beating all his opponents in three sets if it hadn’t been for his fourth round against Kevin Anderson.
-Disoriented by Anderson’s big serve and high-risk game, the Serbian had been down two sets to love, before reversing the scenario and prevailing 6-7, 6-7, 6-4, 6-1, 7-5.
+Disoriented by Anderson’s big serve and high-risk game, the Serb had been down two-sets-to-love, before reversing the scenario and prevailing 6-7, 6-7, 6-4, 6-1, 7-5.

 A few months later, Djokovic would face Federer again in the US Open final.
 Although Federer would play at a very high level, Djokovic would once again remain solid and prevail in the end (6-4, 5-7, 6-4, 6-4).
 Finishing the year as world No 1 for the fourth time, the Serb would then achieve a Grand Slam over two years, claiming the 2016 Australian Open (beating Andy Murray for the fourth time in the final, 6-4, 6-1, 7-6) before finally triumphing at Roland-Garros against the Murray again (3-6, 6-1, 6-2, 6-4).

-Although Federer seemed to be declining in 2015, he would add three Grand Slam titles to his list of achievements; the Australian Open (in 2017 and 2018), and Wimbledon in 2017.
-He would then hold an unbelievable record of 20 Grand Slam crowns.
+Although Federer seemed to be declining in 2015, he would add three Grand Slam titles to his resume; the Australian Open (in 2017 and 2018), and Wimbledon in 2017.
+He would then hold the record of 20 Grand Slam crowns, which would eventually be bested by both Rafael Nadal (22) and Djokovic (24).